textileio/papers/draft.md

 over time, and permission to modify an ACL should also be recorded in an ACL.

-Event-driven systems (e.g., event sourcing) often make use of ACLs with some distinct properties.
+Event-driven systems (e.g. event sourcing) often make use of ACLs with some distinct properties.
 The ACL of an ES-based system is usually a list of access rules built from a series of events.
 For example, the two events, "grant Bob write access" and "revoke read access from Alice"